 Inspector Montalbano is head of a fictional town’s police precinct, relishes a good meal eaten in silence, and knows how to talk to people from all walks of life.
 After reading through one of his extraordinary meals, I often surprise my husband by suggesting an Italian dinner out.
 In a nutshell, Inspector Montalbano has learned how to dance with the mob while battling corruption and crime in Sicily.
 There’s an ongoing (since 1999) television adaptation available with subtitles on Amazon.

-I just read that Andrea Camilleri was recently admitted to the hospital after suffering a heart attack.
-Born in Porto Empedocle, Sicily in 1925, he was known as a heavy smoker of cigarettes and a non-militant atheist.
+Andrea Camilleri (1925-2019) was born in Porto Empedocle, Sicily.
+He was known as a heavy smoker of cigarettes and a non-militant atheist.
 He began publishing poems and stories while studying at the Faculty of Literature, which he left.
 Then he studied stage and film direction and later worked as a director and screenwriter.
 Neither of his first two novels enjoyed much popularity, but in 1992 he published La Stagnione della Caccia (The Hunting Season), which was a best-seller.
-In 1994 he introduced Inspector Montalbano in La Forma dell’Acqua (The Shape of Water), which I loved.
+In 1994 he introduced Inspector Montalbano in La Forma dell’Acqua (The Shape of Water), which I loved, and he wrote 28 novels in the Inspector Montalbano series.